Hot Packs, also known as wheat bags. Two Ways.

 Turn to the right side, through the remaining opening.
 Use a chop stick to smooth the edges and make the points.
 Fill with filling of your choice.
 Add a couple of drops of lavender oil, if desired.
 Hand stitch closed.
 Use small stitches.

 To use, warm the bag in microwave on high for about one and a half minutes.
 Do not leave unattended.
 Do not over heat.
 For added safety, stand a glass of water in the microwave whilst heating the pack!
 Thank you Helen Riordan Evans for this great safety tip.

-Christine Marlene Powers Ray, has also mentioned, that these bags can be great for animals, who are in need of comfort too.
+Christine Marlene Powers Ray, mentioned, that these bags can be great for animals, who are in need of comfort too.
 What a great idea!
+Thank you Christine!

 If you enjoyed this post you may also like,

 One thought on “Hot Packs Two Ways and Pattern”